 But the details of His birth and methods of ministry had been prophesied about long ago.

-The first mention of a Messiah was within the first 3 chapters of the Bible, shortly after the story of creation.
+The first mention of a Messiah is within the first three chapters of the Bible, shortly after the story of Creation.
 Genesis 3:15 foretold that a woman would give birth to a Savior, who would defeat Satan and save the human race from his deceptions.